jweiland-net/weather2/Documentation.tmpl/Administrator/Index.rst

     #.
 Download the extension from the TYPO3 extension repository
     #.
 Enable the scheduler extension in your TYPO3 installation if not already done
     #.
 Create a new scheduler with the Call openweathermap.org api selected with the scheduler module
     #.
-Configure the scheduler by filling out the required fields
+Configure the scheduler by filling out the required fields.
+Please Note that the field "name" is later used to only display specific records
     #.
 Create a new content element with the weather extension plugin selected
     #.
 Select the desired measure units to display
+    #.
+If you want to select a display record to display only records with the same name that you specified earlier
     #.
 Add extension template file to your template
     #.
 Enjoy! ;)